We use AI to identify, analyse, and act against online hate speech

 Welcome to the European Observatory of Online Hate

-This report is the first in a series providing a quarterly analysis of online harm trends.
-This edition examines patterns observed in October, November, and December 2024.
+This report is the second in a series providing a quarterly analysis of online harm trends.
+This edition examines patterns observed in January, February, and March 2025.

 How does online hate fuel real-world violence?
 And how do offline events feed back into the digital space, amplifying division?
 We explore the dangerous cycle between social media and the streets.